 Phoenix Sky Harbor airport is the most convenient and closest airport to fly into to reach our port.

 If you require transportation services to the Marina we can coordinate that for you through Head Out to Rocky Point.
-This shuttle service has 15 passenger white vans that haul trailers for gear.
+This shuttle service has 14 passenger white vans that haul trailers for gear.
 The cost is $90.00 US (as of July 2018) for the one way trip per person payable directly to them.
 If you require this service please indicate this on your passenger forms and CLICK HERE to reserve and pay for your space.

 FROM SAN JOSE DEL CABO

 Quino El Guardian is located at the new Marina in Puerto Los Cabos in San Jose del Cabo.